piotrgazda/Investor-django/README.md

 # Investor-django

 Main goal of this project is to help investing in stocks.
 It allows user to view, manage, see information and calculate indicators describing stocks that he has in porfolio or that interest him.
-Frontend view was inspired by lichess.org, Potential futher development plans include support for stock markets from different countries other than USA and implementing more indicators for portfolio.
+Frontend view was inspired by lichess.org.
+It scraps information from zacks.com, and uses Yahoo finance API for stocks prices.
+Potential futher development plans include support for stock markets from different countries other than USA and implementing more indicators for portfolio.
 Used technologies:
 - Python